 Filing an Affidavit of Heirship

 When an individual dies without a Will and more than your four years has passed since the person’s death, it may be necessary to file an Affidavit of Heirship to transfer property to heirs.
 In certain cases, filing an Affidavit of Heirship may be done in lieu of going through the Probate process.
 If parties fail to file a Probate action in court — which must be done within four years of an individual’s death — they may be able to proceed by filing an Affidavit of Heirship.

 Remember: In order to complete the Texas Probate process after a loved one’s passing, that individual must have either died in the state of Texas, or have had real property in Texas.

 Contact a Trusts Lawyer Serving Denton County, Texas

-If you would like to speak with an experienced and qualified Will lawyer about a Will or a qualified Trust attorney about a Trust, or if you would like to speak to one of our estate planning lawyers about estate planning services, please contact Goldstein & Scopellite, PC, in Dallas, Texas.
-We may be reached at (214) 351-9100.
+If you would like to speak with an experienced qualified estate planning Will lawyer about a Will or a Trust, or if you would like to speak to one of our estate planning lawyers about our estate planning services, please contact a representative of Goldstein & Scopellite, PC, at (214) 351-9100.
 You may also contact us by e-mail.